You are here

 Major Areas of Interest

-Research opportunities are available in more than 50 well-funded research laboratories in a broad range of areas related to comparative medicine research including, but not limited to, studies in disease pathogenesis; molecular biology; immunobiology; cardiovascular; renal, and neurological function; cancer research; genetics of disease; cryobiology and assisted reproduction; and biomedical engineering.
-Furthermore, the presence of several animal Resource Centers on campus, including National Mutant Mouse, Rat, and Swine Resource Centers provides a unique training environment for research, development; and characterization of genetically engineered animals.
+Research opportunities are available in more than 40 well-funded research laboratories in a broad range of areas related to comparative medicine research including, but not limited to, studies in genetics of disease; impact of microbiome; disease pathogenesis; genetic engineering; immunobiology; cardiovascular, renal, and neurological function; cancer research; cryobiology and assisted reproduction; and biomedical engineering.
+Furthermore, the presence of several NIH-funded animal Resource Centers on campus, including the MU Mutant Mouse Resource and Research Center, Rat Resource and Research Center, National Swine Resource and Research Center, and one of 12 NIH-funded regional biocontainment laboratories provide a unique training environment for research, development, and characterization of genetically engineered animals.

 Contact Information